 Again, the times when you need to defrost berries before using them are limited.
 Any time berries are being baked or cooked, including being turned into a sauce or jam, they don't need to be defrosted first.
 The baking or cooking process will take care of that for you.

 There are even cases where frozen berries are preferable: most particularly, when making smoothies, where using frozen berries will thicken it up into a delicious shake (Frozen fruit is the secret thickening ingredient for those who prefer to make smoothies without bananas).

-A final note on frozen berries: when quickly frozen in prime condition, frozen berries behave just as deliciously in recipes as fresh berries.
+When quickly frozen in prime condition, frozen berries behave just as deliciously in recipes as fresh berries.
 Extensive side-by-side testing of baked goods and smoothies supports this claim.
-So when the market is full of perfectly ripe, lush berries, be sure to buy some extra and freeze them -- you'll thank yourself in the off-season.
+So when the market is full of perfectly ripe, lush berries, be sure to buy some extra and freeze them—you'll thank yourself in the off-season.